 Kids aren’t able to be kids—the stage in their lives when they’re supposed to be carefree.
 When they have the permission to cry over a lost toy or dream about being a violinist.

 Encouraging young boys to hide behind a tough facade robs them of the childhood they need.

 Raising boys to be men isn’t about “manning up.”
 We can teach the skills we want to nurture such as strength and friendship in a healthier way.
 How?

 - Show examples of valuing women.
 Model the kind of behavior you’d want your son to emulate when he’s a grown man.
-You and your partner should be equal co-parents.
-And don’t allow him to trash talk girls, no matter how innocent his comments may seem.
+You and your partner should be equal co-parents, and don’t allow him to trash talk girls, no matter how innocent his comments may seem.

 We all got along as a class and no one teased one group over another, thankfully.
 But those boys pretending to be airplanes developed real friendships among one another.
 They didn’t worry about looking silly or whether they were dressed in hip clothes.

-Check out the trailer of the documentary (there’s some foul language, so maybe don’t watch with your child nearby):
+Check out the trailer of the documentary (there’s some foul language, so don’t watch with your child nearby):

 Let’s keep the conversation going!
 Read these articles: